magento/devdocs/guides/v2.1/howdoi/customize_product.md

 <h2>What's in this topic</h2>

-This topic describes how developers can customize the product creation form used on the New Product page in Admin.
-In the default Magento installation the page opens on **Add Product** click, for example from **PRODUCTS** > **Catalog**.
+This topic describes how developers can customize the product creation form used on the product creation and product edit pages and in Admin.
+For example, on the **New Product** page that opens on **Add Product** click from **PRODUCTS** > **Catalog** in the default Magento installation.

 **Contents**